Cognigy/Documentation/docs/release-notes/earlier-versions/cognigy-ai-pre-4.30.md

 - Fixed a bug where every-time a user deletes an intent trainer record, two records get removed instead of one from the UI
 - Fixed a bug where last activity date in Access Control displays values in an inconsistent way
 - Fixed a bug where confirmation words were registered case-sensitive.
 They are now case-insensitive, such that a positive confirmation word "CORRECT" would be recognized with the input text "correct"
-- Fixed a bug where all virtual agents deployed on the Slack channel would return the same responses
+- Fixed a bug where all AI Agents deployed on the Slack channel would return the same responses
 - Fixed a bug where validation for threads was missing for Ring central Engage
 - Fixed a bug where OpenAPI request for management POST users and PATCH organisation did not work
 - Fixed a bug where a new agent bot was created for each session when using Live Agent